4d/docs/docs/Concepts/classes.md

 In the class definition file, function declarations use the `Function` keyword, and the name of the function.
 The function name must be ECMAScript compliant.

+> **Tip:** Starting the function name with an underscore character ("_") will exclude the function from the autocompletion features.
+For example, if you declare `Function _myPrivateFunction` in MyClass, it will not be proposed in the code editor when you type in `"cs.MyClass. "`.

 Within a class function, the `This` is used as the object instance.
 For example:

 ```4d